January 5, 2016

-So where do these pesky sores come from anyway?
+So where do these pesky cold sores come from anyway?
 They’re caused by certain strains of the herpes simplex virus (HSV)—which is part of the reason we feel so embarrassed when they make an appearance on our lips.
 But no need to feel like a pariah—90 percent of American adults have been exposed to this virus, usually as a result of an infection from childhood.
 And once we contract the virus, it lies dormant in nerve cells and can be triggered by a number of issues:

-Starting to feel that all too familiar tingle in the lips?
+Starting to feel that all too familiar cold sore tingle in the lips?
 Here are five natural remedies that can head cold sores off at the pass before they rear their ugly heads.
 (Be sure to wash your hands before and after treatment.)

 Known to be a potent healing ingredient, raw honey possesses some antiviral properties that could be beneficial in fighting cold sores.
 In a study involving eight adult patients who had experienced these infections, topically applying honey was relatively successful at reducing the duration of an outbreak and occurrence of crusting, and speeding up healing compared with a commonly prescribed medication.

-Some people believe applying organic vanilla extract topically to a developing sore can help dry it out, thanks to its alcohol content, which shortens the sore’s lifespan.
+Some people believe applying organic vanilla extract topically to a developing cold sore can help dry it out, thanks to its alcohol content, which shortens the cold sore’s lifespan.
 So if you prefer to avoid rubbing alcohol, soak a cotton ball with organic vanilla extract and apply directly to the affected area three to four times daily, as symptoms persist.